Clean CSV Files with No-Code Data Transformation

 Custom validation functions are async functions that accept a 2D array of strings as their only argument.
 This corresponds to the array of all inputs for all rows and columns provided by the user.
 Validation functions are called every time a user enters any input in the transform table, even if the field that's being validated didn't change.
 This is done in order to facilitate contextual validation, where the validity of a field depends on the values of other fields.

 It's possible to quickly clean the data in CSV files with no-code data transformation tools like Osmos.
 Using "human in the loop" functions, such as column mapping, examples, and formulas your customers can send you clean data without writing any code.
 No more, "human clicking and editing one cell at a time.”
-Ultimately, no-code data transformation improves data quality and accuracy no matter the file size, format, or how complex it is.
+Ultimately, no-code data transformation improves data quality and accuracy no matter the file size, format, or how complex it is and with less resources.
+Go further with a CSV importer designed to help your non-tech users send you data!

 To make CSVs usable across any system, companies can take advantage of no-code data transformation to quickly clean and validate data.
-Tools like Osmos simplify data transformation—the process of converting the format, structure, or values of data to the required format of a destination system.
+Tools like Osmos simplify data cleanup —the process of converting the format, structure, or values of data to the required format of a destination system.